 In the elevator, I made the mistake of catching up on my feeds.
 A lot of the world asking what the hell happened to my boss.

-whippersap: first he blows an analyst call, then he ghosts his own conference. dude is dead I’m telling you #DennyAreYouOkay
+whippersap: first he blows off an interview, then he ghosts his own conference. dude is dead I’m telling you #DennyAreYouOkay

 Right as measured speculation was placing Denny at Area 51, the elevator arrived at the -12 underground floor and I tucked my phone into my suit jacket.
-Midway through the subdued hallway, windowed doors leading to server rooms and network closets, I passed a guard who gave me a curt nod as I waved my badge near his desk scanner.
+Midway through the subdued hallway, windowed doors leading to server rooms and network closets, I passed the guard.
+He gave me a curt nod as I waved my badge near his desk scanner.

-The exercise was superfluous, after the secured elevator, but we tried to be thorough on this level.
+The exercise always felt superfluous, after the secured elevator, but we tried to be thorough on this level.

 At the end of the hallway I let myself into a quiet office, locking the door behind me.